LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-basics.rst

 .. admonition:: Try It!

-   Experiment with the dictionary syntax to add or print values from different dictionaries.
+   Experiment with the dictionary syntax to add and print values from different dictionaries.

    #.
 Run the code as-is to see the output.